 These two adages come to mind in light of the exciting new partnership established between Children’s Community School, New Morning Market, and Neighborhood Housing Services of Waterbury (NHSW).
 Bringing together our respective strengths and resources, each of these organizations has come together to launch a community garden in the heart of Waterbury’s Crownbrook neighborhood.

 Using gardening as a metaphor for collaboration and partnership is also apropos.
-At the risk of revealing my lack of gardening experience and knowledge, I know that the “partnership” between soil, sun, and water are essential to the success of any garden.
+At the risk of revealing my lack of gardening experience and knowledge, we know that the “partnership” between soil, sun, and water are essential to the success of any garden.

 In this case, we bring together a school committed to rigorous learning and unique experiences, an organization whose mission seeks to build community ownership and revitalization, and a natural food market with a vision “to sustain a healthy learning and growing community.
 From the perspective of Children’s Community School, we consider ourselves fortunate to partner with New Morning Market and NHSW in a project that will surely nourish and strengthen our community.

 We enthusiastically watched Children’s Community School students as they planted some of the first vegetables in the new community garden.
 We are eager to return to the garden with them so they can continue to care for their plants and enjoy the fruits of their labor.